neuvector/docs/user/pages/02.deploying/02.kubernetes/docs.md

 <strong>PKS Change</strong>
-Note: PKS is field tested and requires enabling privileged containers to the plan/tile, and changing the yaml hostPath as follows for Allinone, Controller, Enforcer:
+Note: PKS is field tested and requires enabling privileged containers to the plan/tile, and changing the yaml hostPath as follows for Allinone (if applicable) and Enforcer:
 <pre>
 <code>      hostPath:
             path: /var/vcap/sys/run/docker/docker.sock</code>